mikrono/tModLoaderWiki_kr_ko/GlobalTile.md

 ### public virtual int[] AdjTiles(int type)

 Allows you to determine which tiles the given tile type can be considered as when looking for crafting stations.

+### public virtual void RightClick(int i, int j, int type)

+Allows you to make something happen when any tile is right-clicked by the player.

+### public virtual void HitWire(int i, int j, int type)

+Allows you to make something happen when a wire current passes through any tile.